aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/265-Digital Image Processing.md

 ### Pixel & Digitization

-Pixels are the elements of a digital image that typically represent gray levels, colours, heights, opacities.
+Pixels are the elements of a digital image that typically represent gray levels, colors, heights, and opacities.

-Digitization implies that a digital image is an approximation of a real scene in the numerical matrices form
+Digitization implies that a digital image approximates a real scene in the numerical matrix form.